Pathways and Trails Masterplan

 Miller Creek Trail and Bridge - DNRC said no more bridges when we were planning the Lolo to Missoula Multi-use Trail; then there is an eagle nest that was too close to the planned Trail area, northside of the river has flood plain issues and is a spring nesting area for some of the water birds.
 Thanks, Jean Belangie-Nye

-Jean almost 2 years ago
+Jean over 2 years ago

 I live in the WestPointe neighborhood at the base of Butler Creek.
 Considering our neighborhood is built on a steep hill and there is no real open space to play, my husband and I regularly walk our two young daughters, ages 1 and 4, from our neighborhood over to DeSmet to utilize the playground.
 In it’s current state, we are forced to walk on the road or just off the side in the grass if we aren’t pushing a stroller or pulling a wagon.
 A safer, paved path to make this trip would be so valuable to families like ours as well as the plethora of bikers that leverage that road to get to the Butler Creek recreation area.
 Please consider reprioritizing this pathway, especially since there is a good amount of funding already raised as well as land being donating to ensure this project comes to fruition.
 Thank you for consideration!

-jmueller almost 2 years ago
+jmueller over 2 years ago

 We have lived in the West Pointe Development for three years.
 Due to the increased traffic & fast speed on Butler Creek Road, we have stopped cycling & walking along the road.
 Even driving onto Butler Creek Road from Mac Arthur Drive has become more dangerous.